LingehLingeh/MaNeM/README.md

 $ python3 MaNeM

-# What to do when using man in the middle tool
+# Steps to follow before using man in the middle tool

 $ echo 1 /proc/sys/net/ipv4/ip_forward